3lvis/DATAStack/README.md

 ## Main Thread NSManagedObjectContext

-You can easily access the NSManagedObjectContext attached to the main thread.
+Getting access to the NSManagedObjectContext attached to the main thread is as simple as using the `mainContext` property.

 ``` objc
 self.dataStack.mainContext